who we are & reference

 Agri Terra KG is domiciled in Munich, in the state of Bavaria, and operates in central Europe and America.
 Company registration number is HRA 107824.
 The partnership has a flat hierarchy.
-It is managed by Carsten Pfau and his brother Michael Pfau, both of whom have business degrees.
+It is managed by Carsten Pfau (CEO) and his brother Michael Pfau (CFO), both of whom have business degrees.

 Dr. Dietmar Siebholz